libvirt/libvirt-ci/guests/lcitool/README.rst

 Usage and examples
 ==================

-Depending on whether you're bringing an external host or you're installing a guest locally, there are two/three steps respectively to prepare such a machine for building projects:

-* update the local inventory, as explained in the previous section, so that it includes the new machine;

-* only for machines that are local VMs, run ``lcitool install $host``: this will create a libvirt VM named ``$host`` and perform an unattended OS installation inside it.
-Not all guests can be installed this way: see the "FreeBSD" section below;

-* ``lcitool update $guest $project`` will go through all the post-installation configuration steps required to make the newly-added machine usable and ready to be used for building ``$project``.

-Once those steps have been performed, maintenance will involve running:
+Before any project can be built using VMs with lcitool, make sure that lcitool knows about the host, either by installing a new guest or updating the Ansible inventory with an external one as mentioned in previous sections.
+Then you need run the following:

 ::

    $ lcitool update $guest $project

-periodically to ensure the machine configuration is sane and all installed packages are updated.
+This will go through all the post-installation configuration steps required to make the newly-added machine usable and ready to be used for building ``$project``.
+It is also recommended to run the same command periodically to ensure the machine configuration is sane and all installed packages are updated for maintenance purposes.

 To get a list of known target platforms run: